World Cricket Championship (mobile game series)

 World Cricket Championship (WCC) is a series of 3D cricket mobile games developed by Nextwave Multimedia.
-There have been four WCC games released so far.
-WCC, the first game of the WCC franchise, was launched and released in 2011, with WCC 2 released in 2015, WCC Rivals in 2019, and WCC 3 in 2020.
+As of 2026, the series consists of four released main installments, World Cricket Championship (2011), World Cricket Championship 2 (2015), World Cricket Championship Rivals (2019), World Cricket Championship 3 (2020) and the upcoming World Cricket Championship 4.
 It is one of the most downloaded cricket game franchises in the world.
+The lead game designers on the series are Suraj Raja and Stanley J Maliackal.

 WCC

 The first game in the World Cricket Championship franchise, WCC, was Officially released in 2011.

 WCC 2

-WCC 2 was officially released in 2015 and is a sequel to WCC.
+WCC 2 was officially released in 2015 on Android & iOS and is a sequel to WCC.